The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Intelligence is just as important outside the world of the military.
 Big business profits by their understanding of the market environment and the regulatory and competitive forces in play.
 Law enforcement agencies scale their efforts based on their understanding of threats and trends in crime.
 And the federal government, of course, has large buildings full of people working to develop threat analyses, divine intentions, and come up with information about foreign adversaries.

-A military background plus a degree in intelligence and security studies makes you a good fit for any of these roles.
-They tend to be more high-level positions than other corporate security roles, which draw people from more law enforcement backgrounds.
+A military background plus a degree in intelligence and security studies can be a good fit for any of these roles.
+These tend to be more high-level positions than other corporate security roles, which often draw job candidates more from law enforcement backgrounds.
 But at levels dealing with corporate espionage or even nation-state sabotage, an intelligence background will be preferred every time.

 Security and Intelligence Salaries